 NEH has aligned each section with a primary corresponding review criterion, but note that the criteria can be relevant in more than one section and that, taken together, the parts of the narrative should form a coherent whole.
 Refer to E1.
 Review Criteria.

 Use the following section headings, providing the information indicated.

 Name the file narrative.pdf.

-Significance and contribution (corresponds primarily to review criteria 1 and 2)
+Significance and contribution (corresponds primarily to review criterion 1)